Hay fever treatment

 Can I use red light therapy alongside other hay fever medication?

-It is safe to use the allergy reliever alongside other hay fever medications, such as oral antihistamine or eyedrops.
+It is safe to use the allergy reliever alongside other hay fever medications, such as oral antihistamine or eye drops, or if you're pregnant.
 The device is lightweight and can be easily carried around with other medications.

 Hay fever and asthma